-If you haven't invested in a smart TV or streaming box, you can still watch all your favorite shows and videos from Netflix, Amazon Prime Video, YouTube, and more by connecting your laptop to your TV.
+There are many reasons why you might want to connect your laptop to your TV.
+Maybe you haven’t got a smart TV or streaming box and watching your favorite TV shows, movies and videos from Netflix, Amazon Prime Video, YouTube, by connecting your laptop to your TV is your only option.

-We've got all the instructions and tips you need to successfully hook up one device to the other.
-Read our guide to discover everything you need to know about connecting your portable computer, phone or tablet to your TV.
+We've got the step-by-step instructions and tips that you need to successfully hook up one device to the other.
+Read our guide below to discover everything you need to know about connecting your portable computer, phone or tablet to your TV.

 How do I connect my mobile or laptop to a TV wirelessly?

-If you hate the look (and hassle) of trailing cables, it's easier and cheaper than ever to connect to your TV wirelessly.
-For example, if your flat-screen TV is a smart model with support for DLNA media streaming, then you can send movies, photos and other media files directly to it without the need for any additional hardware – just locate the right app on your TV to receive the content.
+For example, if your flat-screen TV is a smart model with support for DLNA media streaming, then you can send movies, photos and other media files directly from a smart device to it without the need for any additional hardware – just locate the right app on your TV to receive the content.

 You'll then need a suitable app for your laptop or mobile that allows you to send or stream content using DLNA.
 There are simple, relatively unsophisticated solutions such as AllCast for iOS and Android – this lets you display locally stored media as well as media hosted on another local DLNA server, or in the cloud via supported services (including Dropbox, Google Drive and Instagram).